hjaox/EventPlatform-TR/REAME.md

         - `test-utils` runs unit tests for utils
     - Client Folder :
         - `dev`: starts hosting frontend
+- Seeded User:
+  - use the following credential to be able to login and explore the functionaly of the application as a logged in user (staff).
+    - - ```email: testUser1@gmail.com, password: testPass1 ```

 - Requirements (this project was created using these versions):
     NodeJS: v20.11.1